Skip to main content

 Configuration Source Tracking

-The configuration loading system tracks where each configuration was loaded from, which is essential for debugging after version upgrades:
+The configuration loading system tracks where each sheet configuration was loaded from, which is essential for debugging after version upgrades:

 Project-Level Properties